bitcoindevkit/bitcoindevkit.org/docs/_blog/fee_estimation_for_light_clients_part_1.md

 In the following [Part 2] we are going to talk about the dataset.

-[^fee rate]: The transaction fee rate is the ratio between the absolute fee expressed in satoshi, over the weight of the transaction measured in virtual bytes.
+[^feerate]: The transaction fee rate is the ratio between the absolute fee expressed in satoshi, over the weight of the transaction measured in virtual bytes.
 The weight of the transaction is similar to the byte size, however a part of the transaction (the segwit part) is discounted, their byte size is considered less because it creates less burden for the network.
 [^mempool]: mempool is the set of transactions that are valid by consensus rules (for example, they are spending existing bitcoin), broadcasted in the bitcoin peer to peer network, but they are not yet part of the blockchain.
 [^disclaimer]: DISCLAIMER: I am not an expert data-scientist!
-[^blocks target]: Conceptually similar to bitcoin core `estimatesmartfee` parameter called "blocks target", however, `confirms_in` is the real value not the desired target.
+[^blockstarget]: Conceptually similar to bitcoin core `estimatesmartfee` parameter called "blocks target", however, `confirms_in` is the real value not the desired target.
 [^fast]: 16GB of compressed raw logs are processed and a compressed CSV produced in about 5 minutes.

 [Part 1]: /blog/2021/01/fee-estimation-for-light-clients-part-1/